ruffsl/ros_docker_demos/multicontainer/README.md

     f6ab9155fdbe        ros:ros-tutorials   "/ros_entrypoint.sh    About a minute ago   Up About a minute   11311/tcp           master

 ### Introspection
-Ok, now that we se the two nodes are communicating, let get inside one of the containers and doo some introspection what exactly the topics are:
+Ok, now that we see the two nodes are communicating, let get inside one of the containers and do some introspection what exactly the topics are:

     docker exec -it master bash
     source /ros_entrypoint.sh

-> If we then use `rostopic` to list published message topics, we should see somthing like this:
+> If we then use `rostopic` to list published message topics, we should see something like this:

     $ rostopic list
     /chatter